ukparliament/weeknotes.data-search/21/index.md

 [Samu](https://twitter.com/langsamu) has been working with Jenna and [Jamie](https://twitter.com/oddtype) from the website team to integrate content publishing into the data platform.
 There's now code deployed on staging to get blobs of content from a [headless CMS](https://en.wikipedia.org/wiki/Headless_CMS) and make them available through standard data platform APIs.
 [Chris](https://twitter.com/chrisalcockdev) helped out by getting the CMS vendor to fix a bug in their API.
 'Content' should start to appear on beta.parliament shortly.

 Matthieu finished performance testing the database cluster.
 We're told it's now performing like lightning.
-A report in the form of a blog post is due soon.
+A report in the form of a [post is on our blog](https://pds.blog.parliament.uk/2017/12/15/performance-testing-a-graph-database/).
+Not this one; our other one.

 ### data.parliament migration